jnilla/phing-joomla-extension-builder/README.md

 	        ├── images
 	        └── js

-## Instructions
+## Quick Tutorial

-For this instructions we will assume the following example setup
+For this quick tutorial we will assume the following setup

 - The Joomla site is located at